bitrise-io/devcenter/_articles/en/reviews/adding-an-app-from-the-cli.md

 * You need a Bitrise account, with a connected git provider.
 * You need the Bitrise CLI: check out our [Installing and updating the Bitrise CLI](/bitrise-cli/installation/) guide.
 * Your project must have a local Git repository on your machine and a remote repository at a Git provider.
+If you want to use an SSH key to access the repository, [the remote repository URL must be an SSH URL](https://help.github.com/en/articles/which-remote-url-should-i-use)!
+For example, `git@github.com/example.git`.
 * You need a personal access token: check out our [Generating personal access tokens manually](https://devcenter.bitrise.io/getting-started/account-security/#generating-personal-access-tokens-manually) guide.

 You can also create a bitrise.yml in advance and add it to the repository.
 The scanner will automatically detect it and you can use it for your app.

 ## Adding a new app from the CLI

+This procedure guides you through adding an app which Bitrise will access with an SSH key.
+This requires that the app's remote repository has an SSH URL, such as `git@github.com:example-user/example.git`.

+You can, of course, use an HTTPS URL to access your remote repository, too: in that case, you will not set an SSH key for your app.

 1. Open a command line interface.
 2. Go to the location of your project.